nalapalu/Excel_Projects/README.md

 ## Overview

-This repository features Tableau worksheets and related files for portfolio projects I’ve completed.
+This repository features Excel worksheets and related files for portfolio projects I’ve completed.
 These projects span various industries and use cases, highlighting:

 - Data Preparation
 - Data Visualization